antoniodeluca/antoniodeluca/README.md

 I’m an advocate for driving implementation through automated testing techniques.

-Specialized in but not limited to Web Applications.
+Specialized in but not limited to web applications.

 Focused on Event Driven/Service Oriented architectures and Serverless/IaC.